Building Your First Bug Out Bag: A Detailed List

-This bug out bag list has everything you need, and explores the possibilities that you’re going to face out in the wilderness during a SHTF situation.
+This bug out bag checklist has everything you need and explores the possibilities that you’re going to face out in the wilderness during a SHTF situation.

 Bug out bags should be assembled with low carry weight in mind, filled with multitools instead of just dedicated tools (when appropriate), and anything that’s critical to survival.
 If it doesn’t serve a survival purpose or morale purpose, it has to go.